ajbogh/node-image-farmer/README.md

 This is because:

-1. `/content/smart/medium` in the begining of the URL instructs the middleware to use default resizing preset named "medium" which corresponds to proportional resizing to width: 300px.
+1. `/content/smart/medium` in the beginning of the URL instructs the middleware to use default resizing preset named "medium" which corresponds to proportional resizing to width: 300px.
 1. the long, somewhat cryptic code is base64-encoded version of the [URL of Einstein's photo on Wikipedia](http://upload.wikimedia.org/wikipedia/commons/6/66/Einstein_1921_by_F_Schmutzer.jpg)